One of the many rich and varied walks situated along the Mawddach Estuary

-The first section of the walk up to the Panorama Walk viewpoint is easy and suitable for young families.
-However, other sections are steep and can be very wet underfoot.
+The route features steep climbs and can be very wet underfoot.
 Wear appropriate footwear in wet weather conditions.

 Snowdonia National Park Authority has categorised this route as a moderate route.
 It is suitable for people with some countryside walking experience and a reasonable level of fitness.
 The terrain will include some steep or unsurfaced paths in the open countryside.
 Walking boots and waterproof layers are essential.